Sven Braken

 Sven André Marie Braken (born 12 June 1992) is a Dutch professional footballer who plays as a striker for club MVV.
-He most notably played for MVV, NEC, Livorno and VVV-Venlo.
+He most notably played for NEC, Livorno, VVV-Venlo, and Deinze.

 Career

 MVV

 Braken was born in Maastricht, and made his professional debut for hometown club MVV on 22 April 2011 in a 2–1 home win over Telstar in the Eerste Divisie, replacing the injured Lance Voorjans in the 40th minute.

 He scored his first goal for the club on 23 November 2012, delivering the equalizer on his first touch in the 73rd minute of a league game against Go Ahead Eagles – one minute after coming on as a substitute for Bryan Smeets, as the game ended in a 3–3 draw.

 Braken played five seasons for MVV, in which he made 95 appearances and scored 17 goals.

 Almere City

 On 16 June 2015, Braken joined Almere City after failing to reach an agreement over a contract extension with MVV.
 He made his debut for the club, also making his first start, on 7 August in a 3–3 home draw against VVV-Venlo in the Eerste Divisie.
 On 21 September, his second game for City, he scored his first goals for the club, a brace in a 2–2 away draw against Telstar.
 Braken sustained a knee injury in a league game against Go Ahead Eagles on 23 October, ruling him out for the remainder of the 2015–16 season.

 Braken's time with Almere City was marked by injuries, and he only made sixteen appearances during his two years with the club.
 He proved himself productive in limited time on the pitch, scoring eleven goals.